eisopux/checker-framework-vscode/README.md

 1. Install its dependencies (`npm install`) and `npm install -g vsce`.
 2. In the root of the project, run `vsce package`to generate a .vsix file and then do `code --install-extension my-extension-0.0.1.vsix`, replacing my-extension-0.0.1.vsix to the .vsix file recently created.
-Under View -> Extensions on VSCode check if the 'checker-framework-language-server' is installed and if not, search for it and install it.
+Under View -> Extensions on VSCode check if the 'checker-framework-language-server' is installed.

 ## License